HR-Williams/mr-robogers-neighborhood/README.md

 Test: "It should return an array with 0,Beep!,Boop" if the number 2 is inputted" <br>
 Expect(beepBoop(2).toEqual([0, "Beep!", "Boop!"]);

+Test: "It should return an array with 0,Beep!,Boop, Won't you be my neighbor?" if the number 2 is inputted" <br>
+Expect(beepBoop(2).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?"]);
 ## Technologies Used

 JavaScript and jQuery